 Cloud Orchestration and Automation: Embrace the Journey

 It’s not uncommon for businesses to struggle when starting their cloud migration journey, which may involve a steep learning curve toward the intricacies of multicloud and hybrid cloud environments.

 Cloud components and services are added and removed continuously.
 As our AppDynamics colleague Subarno Mukherjee writes, unless your business is cloud-based from birth, it’s unlikely your entire application portfolio will rely solely on cloud resources.
-Rather, cloud adoption and automation will be gradual processes, one where your organization moves some applications to the cloud, but continues to run others on-premises for various reasons, such as security or regulatory requirements like GDPR.
+Rather, cloud adoption and automation will be gradual processes, one where your organization moves some applications to the cloud or a serverless environment, but continues to run others on-premises for various reasons, such as security or regulatory requirements like GDPR.